Rad-hi/EEPROM_Shell/README.md

 - Upload the code, open your Serial monitor, and set its baud rate to *115200* (or change the one in the code to match your needs, since some Arduino borads might struggle with *115200 bips*).

 - To interact with the EEPROM:
 > Write 'c' to the serial monitor to CLEAR the EEPROM.
-You'll be asked for confirmation, write 'y' to proceed, 'n' to abort.
+You'll be asked for confirmation, write 'y' to proceed, 'n' to abort (The code will wait for 10 seconds before aborting automatically).

 > Write 'r' to the serial monitor to READ the EEPROM content.